youyingfeng/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+1. Technical Requirements
-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+    * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+    * The system software should work without requiring an installer.
+    * The system software should not depend on any of the developers' or user's remote server.
+    * The file sizes of the deliverables should not exceed the limit of 100Mb (JAR file) or 15Mb (PDF file).
+2. Performance Requirements
-2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
+    * Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+    * Should be able to send a response to user within 2 seconds.
+    * Should be able to access the data storage within 2 seconds.
+    * Tasks that require accessing data storage should be performed immediately upon accessing data storage.
+3. Quality Requirements
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+    * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+    * The system should be usable by a novice logistics clerk who has prior knowledge on logistical operations but no work experience
+    * The system should not contain any audible information or data.
+    * A user with experience on handling logistical data should be able to adapt to the system easily.
+    * The system should contain visual information or data.
+    * The user input should be primarily Command Line Interface (CLI).
+    * The system should use Graphical User Interface (GUI) to give visual feedback to users.
+4. Security Requirements
+    * Any user with access to the system will be able to use it, regardless of administrator rights.
+5. Business/Domain Requirements
+    * The system should abide to general logistics guidelines and operations.
+    * The system does not need to cater specifically to any company's logistics operations.
+6. Constraints
+    * The system provides general logistical operations and is not catered to any organisation's guidelines or needs.
+    * The system should be for a single user.
+    * The data should be stored locally and should be in a human editable text file.
+    * The system should not use any form of Database Management System.
+    * The system software should primarily follow the Object-oriented paradigm.
+    * The system software should not be heavily dependent on remote or public APIs.
+7. Others
+    * The source code should be open source.
+    * The system product should be a free online service.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Data entry**: An information that is to be keyed into the logistics database
+* **Dangerous goods declaration**: Document(s) prepared by a consignor or shipper to certify that the dangerous goods being transported have been packaged, labeled, and declared in accordance with the standard international shipping regulations
+* **Shipping manifests**: A document that contains a summary of cargo shipping details relevant to the shipping process
+* **Certificate of origin**: international trade document, certifying that goods in a particular export shipment are wholly obtained, produced, manufactured or processed in a particular country
+* **Bill of lading**: legal document issued by a carrier to a shipper that details the type, quantity and destination of the goods being carried
+* **Freight forwarder**: Intermediary between a shipper and various transportation services
+* **Third party warehousing**: organization's use of third-party businesses to outsource elements of its distribution, warehousing, and fulfillment services

 --------------------------------------------------------------------------------------------------------------------